Digital Signage Request

 How much does it cost to be in a fraternity or sorority?

-Each chapter at UMSL costs an average of $200 per semester.
-Other costs include pledging and initiation fees, which are one time only fees to be paid before you initiate at the end of the semester.
+Each chapter at UMSL costs an average of $300 per semester.
+Other costs include pledging and initiation fees, which are one-time only fees to be paid before you initiate.
 These fees are mandated by and paid to the national headquarters of the individual chapter.
-All the Greek social organizations at UMSL have finance plans that will help cater to your financial needs.
+All fraternities and sororities at UMSL have finance plans that will help cater to your financial needs.

-Will my academics suffer when I am in a fraternity or sorority?
+Will my student’s academics suffer because he/she joins a fraternity or sorority?

 Absolutely not!
-Each chapter has its own scholastic program and mandates that each member of the chapter maintain a minimum grade point average to remain active in the chapter.
-Older members are willing to help younger members in any subject that they may need assistance with.
-Most chapters have awards they give out to the members with the highest GPA.
+Each chapter has its own scholastic program and mandates that each member maintain a minimum grade point average to remain active in the chapter.
+Older members are willing to help younger members in any subject that they may need assistance and most chapters have awards they give out to the members with the highest GPA.
+Scholastic excellence is one of the pillars of Fraternity & Sorority Life and the chapters do everything that they can to support each other and their members.

 What are the advantages of being in a fraternity or sorority?